chadbraunduin/backups-mode/README.md

 * Diff 2 Files
  * This is done by aligning the cursor to a file's line, and typing "d".
 This will mark that line as first file to diff.
  * Then, you align the cursor to another file's line and type "d".
 This will run the "diff-function" command on the two selected files.

+## Backup Walker
+I've adapted lewang's [backup-walker](https://github.com/lewang/backup-walker) project.
+Backup Walker gives you a different view on your backups.
+Whereas Backups Mode lists all of your backups, Backup Walker starts with a diff of the current file and the previous backup.
+You can then sequentially move through diffs of consecutive backup files.
+Often, if you know what you are looking for, Backup Walker can be more efficient than Backups Mode.

 ## Cleanup
 The problem with creating N backup files per file is that over time you'll have generated a lot of backup files.
 Some of these backup files may even be orphaned if the original file is moved or deleted.
 I've taken two approaches for this problem: